Linaro/website/_posts/previous/2018-12-17-thoughts-after-autoware-96Boards-demo-at-et2018.md

 description: >-
   Linaro was at the event and joined by Arm and TierIV, demonstrated an Arm powered autonomous driving car, the first of its kind in the world.
 The self-driving platforms Milee and Logiee from Tier IV are built on the widely-adopted Autoware open-source project.
 category: blog
-tags: Linaro, Arm, Autoware, Autonomous Vehicles, Linux kernel, HPC, IoT, Embedded, AI, Networking, Security, Big Data, Japan, ET2018
+tags:
+  - Linaro
+  - Arm
+  - Autoware
+  - Autonomous Vehicles
+  - Linux kernel
+  - HPC
+  - IoT
+  - Embedded
+  - AI
+  - Networking
+  - Security
+  - Big Data
+  - Japan
+  - ET2018
 image: /assets/images/blog/et2018-image2.png
 ---